Radiologic Technology Selective Admission Requirements

 The Selection Process

-The program admissions committee will review the academic records, reflective essay and test for all students who meet the minimum selective admission criteria and complete the application process.
+The program admissions committee will review the academic records and reflective essay for all students who meet the minimum selective admission criteria and complete the application process.
 The highest rankings will be given to those students who are most successful in the following areas:

 - ACT or SAT Composite Score within two years of high school graduation and less than 12 college credit hours completed